-But there are several other ways to be a laundry entrepreneur that don't require huge investments and can even be done as a part-time job or side hustle.
+But there is a way to be a laundry entrepreneur that doesn't require a huge investment and can even be done as a part-time job or side hustle.
 It's easier than you think.
-Here is a way to get your start in the laundry business by developing a laundry delivery service.

-Start a Laundry or Dry Cleaning Pick up and Delivery Service
+How to Start a Laundry or Dry Cleaning Delivery Service

-Everyone seems to be overextended these days and having a bit of help with daily chores is always welcome.
-Establishing a laundry pick up and delivery service takes only a bit of organization, advertising, liability insurance, time, and a reliable vehicle or mode of transportation.
-Key areas where a laundry delivery service would work especially well are college campuses, large office complexes, and heavily populated areas.
+Everyone seems to be overextended these days, and having a bit of help with daily chores is always welcome.
+Key areas where a laundry delivery service would work exceptionally well are college campuses, large office complexes, and heavily populated areas.